Dayton Dragons GameDay Notes

 Reliever Braxton Roxby has not allowed a run in 12.1 innings, surrendering just three hits and seven walks.
 He has struck out 19.

-Reliever Francis Peguero has allowed only one run in nine innings, allowing just five hits and two walks.
+Reliever Francis Peguero has allowed only one run in 10 innings (0.90 ERA), allowing just six hits and two walks.

-Dragons starting pitcher Lyon Richardson has posted a 1.33 ERA in his five starts, allowing just three earned runs in 20.1 innings.

 Graham Ashcraft over his last two starts has allowed just one run in 12 innings.
 He ranks fifth in the league in strikeouts on the year.